Victorian Style Dresser with Mirror Value Guide

 The typical price range for Victorian Style Dresser with Mirror is $800 - $960 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence and clarity of the original ornate mirror and any associated fabric elements.
+- The condition and clarity of the original glass mirror and any accompanying fabric elements.

 How to Identify Victorian Style Dresser with Mirror?